Bounds on degrees of covers with injective monodromy in iterated Kodaira Fibrations: The proof Theorem and examples

 \begin{example} If $X$ is an $2$-dimensional iterated Kodaira fibration with injective monodromy and fibers of genus $g$.
-Then the finite covering $X_2\to X$ constructed by Llosa Isenrich and Py has degree at most \end{example} \begin{proof} By Proposition \ref{prop}, the degree is at most By Lemma \ref{le1} and and the degree is at most \end{proof}
+Then the finite covering $X_2\to X$ constructed by Llosa Isenrich and Py has degree at most \end{example} \begin{proof} By Theorem \ref{prop}, the degree is at most By Lemma \ref{le1} and and the degree from the statement follows. \end{proof}